Melkor118/GitGud-Workshop/Github_Workshop.md

 And that concludes the workshop.
 I am going to continue to investigate a more persistent solution to the Github Authentication issue.
 We will announce it once it is available.

+In the meantime, check out this helpful [git cheatsheet](https://education.github.com/git-cheat-sheet-education.pdf) and work on Gitting Gud.

 References
 ---